oban-bg/oban/README.md

 entirely configurable by application code, without the need for database migrations.

-#### Performance Note

-If your application makes heavy use of unique jobs you may want to add an index on the `args` column of the `oban_jobs` table.
-The other columns considered for uniqueness are already covered by indexes.

 ### Periodic Jobs

 Oban's `Cron` plugin registers workers a cron-like schedule and enqueues jobs